sandialabs/dr_robot/README.md

                         from previous runtime
     dumpdb              Dump the database of ip,hostname,banners to a text file
+    output              Generate output in specified format.
+Contains all information from scans (images, headers, hostnames, ips) found in database files.

 optional arguments:
   -h, --help            show this help message and exit